The Curriculum 2018-19

 An alternative curriculum is designed for the needs of learners who require further time to develop their skills and focus on resilience, teamwork and independent skills.
 A Prince’s Trust option is available for learners, and includes the Princes Trust Award, Functional Skills English, Maths and IT and a variety of engaging Vocational Awards.
 Literacy, Numeracy and a variety of engaging qualifications are taught through project based learning.
 Additional provision is offered on a needs basis for learners who would benefit from a more College-based, vocational setting, with a Motor Vehicle qualification delivered at 4-Tec Moto.
 2017/18 Princes Trust students won the North West Community Impact Award.
 Students who were on vocational courses are all now flourishing with one student awarded ‘Apprentice of the Year’ at Blackpool and Fylde College.

-Students at risk or permanent exclusion access a be-spoke alternative curriculum either in school (AP3 or AP4), at an alternative provider or a combination of the two.
+Students at risk of permanent exclusion access a bespoke alternative curriculum either in school (AP3 or AP4), at an alternative provider or a combination of the two.

 The school will always make curriculum decisions which are in the best interests of keeping young people in education, fulfilling their potential, preparing them for life and progressing them on to appropriate career pathways rather than what would maximise performance table points for the school.